Guatemalan genocide: Repression in the 1960s and 1970s

-Glorious victory, mural by Diego Rivera which satirizes the role of the US, the United Fruit Company, the Catholic Church and the military in the Guatemalan coup of 1954.

 The use of terror by the military and police forces in Guatemala emerged in the mid-1960s when the military government began to use "disappearances" as a tactic to dismantle the infrastructure of the PGT and MR-13 guerrillas.
-On 3 and 5 March 1966, the G-2 and the Judicial Police raided three houses in Guatemala City, capturing twenty-eight trade unionists and members of the PGT.
+On 3 and 5 March 1966, the G-2 and the Judicial Police raided three houses in Guatemala City, capturing 28 trade unionists and members of the PGT.
 Those captured included most of the PGT's central committee and peasant federation leader Leonardo Castillo Flores.
 All subsequently "disappeared" while in the custody of the security force and became known in subsequent months by the Guatemalan press as "the 28".
 This incident was followed by a wave of unexplained "disappearances" and killings in Guatemala City and in the countryside which were reported by the Guatemala City press.

 When press censorship was lifted for a period, relatives of "the 28" and of others who had "disappeared" in the Zacapa-Izabal military zone went to the press or to the Association of University Students (AEU).
 Using its legal department, the AEU subsequently pressed for habeas corpus on behalf of the "disappeared" persons.
 The government denied any involvement in the killings and disappearances.
-On 16 July 1966, the AEU published a detailed report on abuses in the last months of the Peralta regime in which it named thirty five individuals as involved in killings and disappearances, including military commissioners and members of the Ambulant Military Police (PMA) in coordination with the G-2.
+On 16 July 1966, the AEU published a detailed report on abuses in the last months of the Peralta regime in which it named 35 individuals as involved in killings and disappearances, including military commissioners and members of the Ambulant Military Police (PMA) in coordination with the G-2.
 After the publication of this report, "death-squad" attacks on the AEU and on the University of San Carlos began to intensify.
 Many law students and members of the AEU were assassinated.

 The use of such tactics increased dramatically after the inauguration of President Julio César Méndez Montenegro, who – in a bid to placate right-wing elements in the military – gave it carte blanche to engage in "any means necessary" to pacify the country.
 The military subsequently ran the counterinsurgency program autonomously from the Presidential House and appointed Vice-Defense Minister, Col. Manuel Francisco Sosa Avila as the main "counterinsurgency coordinator".
 In addition, the Army General Staff and the Ministry of Defense took control of the Presidential Intelligence Agency – which controlled the La Regional annex – and renamed it the Guatemalan National Security Service (Servicio de Seguridad Nacional de Guatemala – SSNG).